laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/13_Change_Check_In_Status_with_a_GraphQL_Mutation.md

 # 13. Change Check In Status with a GraphQL Mutation

+## Summary

+In this lesson we learn how to check a pet in using a pet id.

+## Notes

-In this lesson it's time to check our pet back in.
+It's time to check our pet back in.
 To ge this done, we are going to use the named mutation `checkIn`.

 The `checkIn` mutation takes in a pet id and returns an object called `checkOut`. `checkOut` returns the `pet` object, `checkOutDate`, `checkInDate` and a boolean `late`.